Axroxx/Bikupan-Solver/README.md

 The termcolour package is used to make the numbers red in the console, and is optional.

-To run the code with the included example, just run ´main.py´ and it will output one hive per hex inserted.
+To run the code with the included example, just run ´run.py´ and it will output one hive per hex inserted.

+To test other problems, just copy selected content from ´Examples´ and run.